-This award recognizes distinctive service to the Simmons and/or Boston community by a BSW student or group of students.
-This service extends beyond the expectations of service learning or field practicum in the BSW Program.
+This award recognizes distinctive service to the Simmons and/or their local community by a BSW student or group of students.
+This service extends beyond the expectations of service learning or practicum practicum in the BSW Program.
 Nominations may be submitted by students, faculty, or staff.
-The Social Work Liaisons select the winner of this award.

-The Excellence in Field Education Award
+The Excellence in Practicum Education Award

-This award recognizes a BSW student who has excelled in their senior year field placement by showing a dedication to the profession's Core Competencies, with a particular focus on professionalism, ethical practice, and a deep commitment to empowering and centralizing the voices and perspectives of client systems.
+This award recognizes a BSW student who has excelled in their senior year practicum placement by showing a dedication to the profession's Core Competencies, with a particular focus on professionalism, ethical practice, and a deep commitment to empowering and centralizing the voices and perspectives of client systems.
 The student demonstrates an advanced ability to utilize practice skills to effectively engage with clients, assess needs and strengths, intervene, and evaluate their work.